-Next to the Logo, we ask that the following text be included: “We actively support the goals of the LA Female Playwrights Initiative, to ensure that women playwrights are fairly represented on stages in the Greater Los Angeles area.”
+Along with the Logo, we encourage the use of the following text: “We actively support the goals of the LA Female Playwrights Initiative, to ensure that women+ playwrights are fairly represented on stages in the Greater Los Angeles area.”
 Use of the Logo means just that.

 If you’re ready to say, “I’m with the FPI!” you’ve earned your badge.
 It’s that easy.
 Click here to become part of what we’re doing.

 What data was included in the Study?

 The Study included productions on stages in the Greater Los Angeles through data collected by LA STAGE Alliance from 2002-2009, and various other sources.
 A separate survey component tallied the plays of Los Angeles-area female playwrights and theater companies from 2000-2009, the first decade of the 21st century, as well as subjective data from playwrights and theater-makers.

 The data was shared by organizations other comprehensive sources and collected directly through Survey Monkey, an online research tool.
 The Study analyzed this data, and also data from individual playwrights who self-reported.
 In addition, data was collected and processed manually to ensure accuracy.

 Any theater or producing organization in the Greater Los Angeles area, and any individual playwright who is LA-based, or has had work presented in the LA area.

 Why did female-identifying playwrights need to self-report for the Study?

 In order to ensure the accuracy and completeness of data received from theaters and producing organizations.
 (This was the “blind” portion of the Study.)
 In addition, we wanted to collect data from LA female playwrights – where and how often our plays were presented – in order to celebrate our collective achievement, and see just how impressive and important a cultural resource we are, locally and elsewhere.

 Did male playwrights self-report for the Study?